 Tiverton Castle is a masterpiece of an eccentric visitor attraction.
-Open on Thursday and Sunday afternoons in season, it is very much the opportunity to visit a private house that happens to have a castle in the garden.
+Before covid 19, it was open on Thursday and Sunday afternoons in season, it is very much the opportunity to visit a private house that happens to have a castle in the garden.
 There are collections of historic artifacts, which give it the feel of a museum, but these are definitely someones private collections displayed in their private house.
 You don’t get the National Trust experience here, you can sit on the chairs, there are steep steps and cliff edges, so it’s probably best to keep your children close if like them.
 You’ll be greeted by Mrs Gordon, the owner who gives a brief history, architecture and safety talk to each guest as they arrive.

 The castle was probably completed in 1106.
 It was built by Richard de Revers, under the instruction of Henry the 1st.
 It defended the ford across the river Exe which was a strong strategic position.
 Seven successive Earls of the de Revers family owned and maintained the castle until the male line of their family died out.
 It then went to Isabella de Fortibus, who assumed the title of Duchess of Devon.
 Her cousin Hugh de Courtenay inherited it in 1293 and the Courtenays the held it until the 16th century.

 Having been maintained as a defensive position for over 500 years, the castle finally saw action on the 19th of October 1645 when Sir Thomas Fairfax’s troops who had been in Tiverton for a couple of days, decided to attack.
 Within 2 hours, the had hit the drawbridge chain with a lucky cannon shot, walked into the castle and taken it on behalf Parliament.